Anheuser-Busch brands: Busch

-Busch Beer, a 4.7% ABV economy brand lager was introduced in 1955 as Busch Bavarian Beer; the brand name was changed in 1979 to Busch Beer.
+Busch Beer, an economy brand 4.3% lager, was introduced in 1955 as Busch Bavarian Beer; the brand name was changed in 1979 to Busch Beer.

-The Busch brand had been introduced largely in response to Major League Baseball rules in force in the 1950's, when stadium corporate naming rights were a fairly new and somewhat controversial concept.
-At the time, naming ballparks after alcoholic beverages was expressly forbidden.
+The Busch brand was introduced largely in response to Major League Baseball rules in force in the 1950s, when stadium corporate naming rights were a fairly new and somewhat controversial concept.
+At the time, naming ballparks after alcoholic beverages was forbidden.
 Unable to rename Sportsman's Park "Budweiser Stadium" as a result, company chairman and then-new Cardinals owner Gussie Busch named the venue for himself two years before introducing Busch beer.

 Other beers marketed under the Busch brand name are Busch Light, a 4.1% light lager introduced in 1989, Busch Ice, a 5.9% ice beer introduced in 1995, and Busch NA, a non-alcoholic brew.
 Ingredients are a mix of American-grown and imported hops and a combination of malt and corn.
-At a slightly lower price point than flagship brand Budweiser, it serves as Anheuser-Busch's second most popular brand.
-It competes directly with the MillerCoors brand Milwaukee's Best, Keystone/Keystone Premium, while Busch Light competes directly with Milwaukee's Best Light, Keystone Light and Southpaw Light and Busch Ice competes directly with the Milwaukee's Best Ice, Keystone Ice/V9 and Icehouse.
+At a slightly lower price than flagship brand Budweiser, it competes directly with the MillerCoors brand Milwaukee's Best, Keystone/Keystone Premium, while Busch Light competes directly with Milwaukee's Best Light, Keystone Light and Southpaw Light and Busch Ice competes directly with the Milwaukee's Best Ice, Keystone Ice/V9 and Icehouse.

 In September 2020, Busch released Dog Brew, a non-alcoholic beverage for dogs.
-The "beer" contains neither alcohol nor hops, but is instead made with pork bone broth, water, vegetables, herbs, and spices.
+The "beer" contains no alcohol or hops, but is made with pork bone broth, water, vegetables, herbs, and spices.

-Shock Top

-Shock Top is a 5.2% ABV Belgian-style wheat ale introduced under the name Spring Heat Spiced Wheat brewed in Fort Collins, Colorado as a seasonal beer in 2006, then all year from 2007.
-The beer is brewed with wheat malt, two-row barley, orange, lemon, lime peel, coriander and Cascade and Willamette hops.
-Entering as the Spring Heat Spiced Wheat, Shock Top Belgian White won gold and bronze medals in the Belgian Wit (White) category at the 2006 and 2007 North American Beer Awards, earning the reputation as America's Beer respectively.

-It competes directly with the MillerCoors brand Blue Moon.
+On June 16, 2025, Busch introduced a new flavor "Light Lime" which will be available for a limited time in 25 states.